JanaLasser/network_extraction/README.md

 The scripts and libraries uploaded in this project are intended to be a suite of tools for the extraction and manipulation of network data (graphs) from images.
+The scripts uploaded here are part of a methods paper detailing the algorithms used which is soon to be published.
+The binaries of the images used as examples in the paper can be found under /neat/data.
+These binaries represent a range of different use-cases for NEAt both from different research projects as well as with regards to the size of the networks they contain.
+They are ready to be processed with NEAT without any further modifications.

 *** Data Extraction using NEAT***
 The network extraction and analysis tool (neat) is intended for the extraction of network data from images which can later be analyzed easily.